CALL FOR PROPOSALS

 Wednesday, February 8 and Monday, February 27, 6pm, Pulitzer 202 (The Brown Institute)

-Teams of two or more graduate or postdoctoral students working in disciplines relevant to media and technology, (e.g., computer science, engineering, statistics, communications, journalism, design, and business) are encouraged to apply.
+Teams of two or more graduate or postdoctoral students working in disciplines relevant to media and technology, (e.g., computer science, engineering, data science, statistics, communications, journalism, the digital humanities, design, and business) are encouraged to apply.
 Teams may also include an exceptionally qualified undergraduate student or a visiting student, as long as the other team members are graduate or postdoctoral students.
-All grant recipients must be matriculated at Stanford during the 2016-17 academic year.
+All grant recipients must be matriculated at Stanford during the 2017-18 academic year.
 Magic Grants can complement fellowships or similar unrestricted funding from other sources.
 Students who already have partial funding for the proposed project are also encouraged to apply.
-Applications may be submitted directly by students, with supporting letters from faculty, or, preferably, by a faculty member on behalf of the team.
+Applications may be submitted directly by students, with supporting letters from faculty.

-We seek applications from teams of students, faculty, and alumni working in areas relevant to media and technology (e.g., journalism, communications and the digital humanities, as well as statistics, computer and data science, and engineering).
-Depending on the needs of the project, teams might also include a member from a journalistic or other institution.
-Magic Grant recipients, however, must spend time in residence at either Columbia or Stanford during the 2016-2017 academic year.
+We seek applicants from teams of students, faculty and alumni working in areas relevant to media and technology (and specifically journalism, communications, the digital humanities, statistics, computer and data science, engineering, design and business).
+Depending on the needs of the project, teams can also consist of members form a journalistic or other institution, or be part of Brown’s larger creative or research communities.
+Magic Grant recipients, however, must spend time in residence at either Columbia or Stanford during the 2017-2018 academic year.